Kusanagi Station (JR Central): Station history

-A signal box was established on the site of the present Kusanagi Station on April 10, 1911.
+On April 10, 1911, a signal station was installed at the current location of Kusanagi Station, and Kusanagi Station opened on April 3, 1926.

-Kusanagi Station was opened on April 3, 1926.
-From 1930, the station had both passenger and freight operations; however, freight operations were discontinued from 1967.
+Cargo handling, which had continued since 1930, was abolished in 1967.

+The old station building was completed in 1973.

 Station numbering was introduced to the section of the Tōkaidō Line operated JR Central in March 2018; Kusanagi Station was assigned station number CA15.

-The current elevated station building dates from 2016.
+The current station building was completed in October 2016.

 Passenger statistics

-In fiscal 2017, the station was used by an average of 9,191 passengers daily (boarding passengers only).
+In fiscal 2019, the station was used by an average of 10,961 passengers daily (boarding passengers only).